 Services that our plan pays for What you must pay Physician/provider services, including doctor's office visits (continued) You have the option of getting services by telehealth.
 If you choose to get services by telehealth, you must use a network provider who offers the service by telehealth.
 Ask your doctor if telehealth services are available.
-Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for members in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: o you're not a new patient and the check-in isn't related to an office visit in the past 7 days and the check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24 hours if: o you're not a new patient and the evaluation isn't related to an office visit in the past 7 days and the evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment This benefit is continued on the next page
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for members in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Telehealth services for members with a substance abuse use disorder or co-occurring mental health disorder Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers This benefit is continued on the next page

+Services that our plan pays for What you must pay Physician/provider services, including doctor's office visits (continued) Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: o you're not a new patient and the check-in isn't related to an office visit in the past 7 days and the check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24 hours if: o you're not a new patient and the evaluation isn't related to an office visit in the past 7 days and the evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment This benefit is continued on the next page

 Ser vices that our plan pays for What you must pay Physician/provider services, including doctor's office visits (continued) Consultation your doctor has with other doctors by phone, the Internet, or electronic health record if you're not a new patient Second opinion by another network provider before surgery Non-routine dental care.
 Covered services are limited to: surgery of the jaw or related structures, setting fractures of the jaw or facial bones, pulling teeth before radiation treatments of neoplastic cancer, or services that would be covered when provided by a physician.
-Prior authorization and referral may be required.
+PA and referral may be required.
 Podiatry services \$0 The plan will pay for the following services: Diagnosis and medical or surgical treatment of injuries and diseases of the foot (such as hammer toe or heel spurs) Routine foot care for members with conditions affecting the legs, such as diabetes In addition, the plan covers one routine foot care visit every three months.
 Medicare covered services must be exhausted first.
-Prior authorization may be required. Č Prostate cancer screening exams \$0 For men age 50 and older, the plan will pay for the following services once every 12 months: A digital rectal exam A prostate specific antigen (PSA) test
+PA may be required. Č Prostate cancer screening exams \$0 For men age 50 and older, the plan will pay for the following services once every 12 months: A digital rectal exam A prostate specific antigen (PSA) test